 After nearly a year spent battling the coronavirus, better therapeutics are now available and a vaccine roll-out is expected during the first half of 2021 and beyond.
-As live event bans ease and vaccinations become widespread, some event marketers may face resistance from management about returning to live events.
+As live event bans ease and vaccinations become widespread, some event marketers may face resistance from management about the need to return to live events.
 Here’s how to make your case.

 Start planning now